june07/katacoda-scenarios/ngrok-dns/step1.md

-This example automatically copies your id and apikey to the environment and runs `app.js`{{open}}.
-You can then open your static url to view the app.js output.
+This example automatically copies your id and apikey to the environment and runs `app.js`{{open}}

+Takes a few seconds to finish, then your static URL can be used